Removing Barriers to Holding Officers Accountable

 The Problem

 Many current state laws and police union contracts that purport to give police protections during investigations in fact prevent the public from finding the truth during an investigation.
 These provisions can block accountability for officers who have committed misconduct.
 For example, many law enforcement officer “bill of rights” laws and police union contracts prevent police supervisors from questioning officers accused of misconduct for days or even weeks.
 This practice creates a range of harms to an investigation, like evidence loss, memory lapses, and coordination of exculpatory accounts.
-There are many other examples of problematic provisions in police “bills of rights” or police nion contracts.
+There are many other examples of problematic provisions in police “bills of rights” or police union contracts.

 The Solution